-Curve Pilot displays tone measurements for spot colors in the same way as tone measurements for process colors.
-See the section on tone measurements for process colors for details.
+Curve Pilot displays tone measurements for spot colors in the same way as for process colors.
+See the section on ink measurements for process colors for details.

 Compensation curves are also calculated and displayed in a similar way, see Selected curves for details.